 On Land Avoid flushing to ditches or drainage systems.
 Block entry into waterways.
+Contain spill by diking with earth or other barrier.
 Remove small spills with shovels.
 On tundra, mechanically remove, if feasible to do so.

-Block entry into water since emulsifier is moderately soluble.
+On Snow & Ice Block entry into water since emulsifier is moderately soluble.
 Remove minor spills with shovels.
 Use ice augers and pump when feasible to recover under ice.
 Burning emulsifier is not practicable.
 Mechanical removal (scraping) can be tried.
 On Muskeg Do not deploy personnel and equipment on marsh or vegetation.
 Remove accumulations of emulsifier with shovels if possible.
 Minimize damage caused by equipment and personnel.
 Burning is not practicable.
 On Water Contain spill as close to release point as possible.
 Try containment boom to concentrate spill for pumping.
 On small spills, pump to storage or flush with large amounts of water.
 On larger spills, pumping and dispersal might have to be tried.
 Do not deploy personnel and equipment on marsh or vegetation.

-Storage Store closed labelled containers outside.

-& Transfer Drums can be used for containing collected emulsifier.
+Storage & Transfer Store closed labelled containers outside.
+Drums can be used for containing collected emulsifier.
+Disposal Segregate waste types.
+Place contaminated materials into marked containers.
+Consult BHP Billiton Superintendent - Environment Operations for any post spill requirements.

-Appendix 19 - Spill Response - N 23 Emulsifier
+Appendix 18.0 Spill Response - N 23 Emulsifier